The future of occupational health screening

 This change is driven by greater participation in traditionally noise-intensive sectors, as well as exposure in emerging industries where regulation may be less established.
 This trend highlights the need for more inclusive, gender-responsive hearing conservation strategies.

-At the same time, broader workforce changes are reshaping how occupational health risks are managed.
-An ageing workforce may be more vulnerable to hearing loss and other chronic conditions, while remote and hybrid working reduces day-to-day risk exposure.
+At the same time, broader workforce changes are reshaping how organisations manage occupational health risks.
+An ageing workforce may be more vulnerable to hearing loss and other chronic conditions.
+While remote and hybrid working reduces day-to-day risk exposure.

-Together, these shifts reinforce the need for more flexible, preventative and individualised approaches to occupational health, extending beyond traditional workplace settings and standardised models of care.
+Together, these changes show the need for more flexible, preventative, and individualised occupational health approaches.
+These should go beyond traditional workplaces and standard models of care.

 The future of occupational health